textpattern/textpattern.github.io/development/core-callbacks-reference.md

 ### publish/log.php

-As long as *Logging* is switched on from the [Preferences administration panel](https://docs.textpattern.io/administration/preferences-panel), whenever a visitor requests a web page from Textpattern, a hit is registered.
+As long as *Logging* is switched on from the [Preferences panel](https://docs.textpattern.io/administration/preferences-panel), whenever a visitor requests a web page from Textpattern, a hit is registered.
 Use the callback here to intercept it.

 `log_hit`
 : **When it occurs:** Just before a log message is recorded in the 'txp_log' table.